sansajn/earthren/readme.md

 - use VAOs (see `texture_torage` as an example)

 Then next step is to implement a camera which would allow smooth pane and zoom.
+I would like to implement *Proland* like camera.

 Then next step is to add heights, I need to figure out area for sample tiles (see `data/tiles`), download heights for that area and spit it to tiles.
 Then modify shader to add texture (ortho) based heights (in this step without any noise or upsampling).